Trips

 When total payments reach the full quote amount, the trip is automatically marked as Confirmed and you’ll be prompted to convert the contact from Lead to Client if they haven’t been already.

-Day subtotals and a grand total are calculated automatically for blocks that have pricing enabled.
-Use this tab to verify your margins before sending the proposal.
+Day subtotals (in a table footer subtotal row) and a grand total are calculated automatically for blocks that have pricing enabled.
+Use it to verify your margins before sending the proposal.

 Status